Moving to Philly? Here Are the Best Things to Do in Philadelphia

 Go to the Reading Terminal Market

 Located in the Market East District, the Reading Terminal Market is a perfect place to go to to get the real feel of Philly’s food, from local produce to baked goods.
 In addition to local delicacies, you can also taste some specialties from around the world, including Greek, Indian, Thai, and Mexican cuisine.
+This is where you should go as soon as you unpack after the move.

 When you find what matches your taste (and there’s no doubt that you will), you can eat your meal in the central dining area.
 Another option is to find a stall with its own seating and eat there before you move on.
 Beiler’s Bakery is worth visiting if you like doughnuts, while Dutch Eating Place is often praised for the apple dumplings.